 Growth stocks also commonly forgo profits in the pursuit of rapid gains and expansion.
 Founded in 1996, Amazon didn’t record its first profitable year until 2003.

 How To Find the Next Big Stock

 A stock’s success is not always dependent on how big or influential a company is.
 It also has a lot to do with the current trends.
 Companies that capitalize on these trends generate more wealth and value for shareholders.

-The COVID-19 pandemic was a case study in how societal changes can crack the door enough for the right growth stocks to bust out:
+The COVID-19 pandemic was a case study of how societal changes can crack the door enough for the right growth stocks to bust out:

-With lockdown restrictions in place, people predominantly shopped online.
-As expected, that raised the stock prices for companies like Shopify and Amazon.
-Meanwhile, international retailers like Alibaba also benefited.
+- E-commerce: With lockdown restrictions in place, people predominantly shopped online.
+This raised the stock prices for companies like Shopify and Amazon.

-As more companies started operating online, the need for digital advertising grew.
-Thus, companies like Alphabet and Facebook profited from this trend.
+- Digital Advertising: As more companies started operating online, the need for digital advertising grew.
+Companies like Alphabet and Facebook profited from this trend.

-The pandemic also shifted in-office work to remote or hybrid models.
-That increased the need for video calling and collaboration services like Zoom and Skype.
-Similarly, online schooling benefitted Google Classroom immensely as they saw a massive increase in the number of users.
+- Remote Work: The pandemic also shifted in-person work and education to remote or hybrid models.
+That increased the need for video calling and collaboration services like Zoom, Skype and Google Classroom.

 Go For Growth — But Do It Carefully